Dfellner92/EmployeeTracker/README.md

 ## Installation

-The project was uploaded to GitHub at the following repository: https://github.com/Dfellner92/weatherDashboard
+The project was uploaded to GitHub at the following repository: https://github.com/Dfellner92/EmployeeTracker

-You can access the deployed application with the GitHup Pages link: https://dfellner92.github.io/weatherDashboard/
+You can access the deployed application with the Heroku link: https://employee-tracker-dfellner.herokuapp.com/

 ## Usage